 "The academic success of children in later years depends heavily upon their kindergarten readiness.
 The first few years of education and preparedness are the most crucial to establishing a solid foundation from which children can adapt to school systems and learn successfully.
-During this period, children develop primary skills that form the foundations of reading, counting, and social interaction." -Brian Cox, the United Way
+During this period, children develop primary skills that form the foundations of reading, counting, and social interaction." -Brian Cox, United Way

 . . . and Kindergarten Success